 Marshall Islands law establishes requirements for the vessel owner to demonstrate and affirm the facts of direct ownership of a vessel coming into the Marshall Islands flag.
-Although these requirements do not address ultimate or intermediate tiers of ownership, such as identification of parent entities in ownership structures, amendments to the Marshall Islands Associations Law that became effective in November 2017 require all Marshall Islands corporations, partnerships, limited partnerships and limited liability companies that are not publicly traded to maintain records of their ultimate beneficial ownership, and if they are non-resident entities, to produce these records if requested by certain Marshall Islands authorities (see, eg, Business Corporation Act (BCA), section 80 as to corporations).
-The same amendments require Marshall Islands corporations that have issued bearer shares to record the ultimate beneficial ownership of such bearer shares with the registered agent for non-resident domestic entities for such bearer shares to maintain their validity (BCA, section 80(c)).
+Although these requirements do not address ultimate or intermediate tiers of ownership, such as identification of parent entities in ownership structures, amendments to the Marshall Islands Associations Law that became effective in November 2017 require all Marshall Islands corporations, partnerships, limited partnerships and limited liability companies that are not publicly traded to maintain records of their ultimate beneficial ownership, and if they are non-resident domestic entities, to produce these records if requested by certain Marshall Islands authorities (see, for example, the Business Corporations Act (BCA), section 80, as to corporations, and the Limited Liability Company Act, section 22, as to limited liability companies).
+The same amendments require domestic Marshall Islands corporations that have issued bearer shares to record the ultimate beneficial ownership of such bearer shares with the registered agent for non-resident domestic entities for such bearer shares to maintain their validity (BCA, section 80(3)(c)).

-To register a vessel in the Marshall Islands, it is necessary for the owner to 'furnish sufficient proof satisfactory to' the Deputy Commissioner of Maritime Affairs demonstrating ownership of the vessel (Maritime Act, section 208).
-The Maritime Act, section 209(1), requires that a written oath by sworn affidavit be submitted by an owner or owner's authorised representative for registration 'declaring [. . .] the name and residence of any other owner and his citizenship, each owner's proportion, and the name of the affiant and his citizenship'.
+To register a vessel in the Marshall Islands, it is necessary for the owner to 'furnish proof satisfactory to' the Commissioner or any Deputy Commissioner of Maritime Affairs demonstrating, among other things, the ownership of the vessel (the Maritime Act, section 208).
+The Maritime Act, section 209(1), requires that a written oath by sworn affidavit be submitted by an owner or owner's authorised representative for registration 'declaring [...] the name and residence of any other owner and his citizenship, each owner's proportion, and the name of the affiant and his citizenship'.

 Whenever a vessel operating under the Marshall Islands flag is sold, the Maritime Act, section 225(1), requires that the sale or transfer is evidenced 'by a written instrument in the nature of a bill of sale to which is attached a true copy of the vessel's latest Certificate of Registry'.
-For registration of a newbuilding, the registrant must provide a builder's certificate from the shipbuilder, certifying, among other things, that the builder constructed the vessel, for whom it was built and the date of delivery (Maritime Act, section 226).
+For registration of a newbuilding, the registrant must provide a builder's certificate from the shipbuilder, certifying, among other things, that the builder constructed or directed the construction of the vessel, the person for whom it was built and the date of delivery (the Maritime Act, section 226).